 3. Healing ointment.
 We all know that at least once in their lifetime, babies are going to get a diaper rash, it’s like a rite of passage.
 But let me tell you something: My baby has only had a diaper rash once in his 18 months of life.
 I freaked out when he got his first diaper rash.
 I called the pediatrician and he told me that using a healing ointment like Aquaphor or Desitin will reduce the rash and clear it totally from my baby’s bum.
 I used Desitin and the old remedy of powdering plenty of corn starch in his bum and it was clear 3 hours later.
 Since that day I can’t stop using my healing ointment.
 For stronger diaper rash use Desitin and the corn starch.
 To prevent diaper rash, use Aquaphor.

 4. No rinse cleansing water.
 My all time favourite is the Mustela Physiobebe No Rinse Cleansing Water.
-Sometimes if the brownish residue called poop is a big residue, I use the baby wipes but at the end, before putting the new diaper, I moist the baby wipe with some of this cleansing water to remove any residue.
+Sometimes if the brownish residue called poop is a big residue, I use the baby wipes but at the end, before I put the new diaper, I moist the baby wipe with some of this cleansing water to remove any residue.
 I also use it sometimes to clean his face and hands, or the palms of his feet, since my baby loves to go bare foot around the house and he gets the palms of his feet dirty.
-It’s great to keep babies clean, specially if for any reason you didn’t or wanted to give him a bath, you wipe his body with a moist cotton ball and you are all set.
+It’s great to keep babies clean, specially if for any reason you didn’t or wanted to give him a bath -specially on those cold winter days- you wipe his body with a moist cotton ball and you are all set.

 5. Diaper pail.
 This is a no brainer, right?
 Where are you going to throw away your diapers if it’s not on a diaper pail.
 I can only add that you need to learn how to put the mechanism together.
 Another thing to add, you can use diaper pail bags or a tall kitchen bag, whichever are more resistent and fit your budget.